ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

     mkdir /tmp/synda_pp_scripts

-We now create the three scripts corresponding to three pipeline tasks that have been defined.
+We then create the three scripts corresponding to three pipeline tasks that have been defined.

     cd /tmp/synda_pp_scripts